-The position of Active Underwriter received remuneration of £352,546 (2021 : £322,940) charged to the Syndicate and included within net operating expenses.
+The Active Underwriter received an allocated remuneration of £299,635 (2022: £352,546) for the services provided to the Syndicate.
+This is recharged to the Syndicate and included within net operating expenses.

 6. Auditors' remuneration

 Auditors' remuneration is included as part of the administrative expenses in note 3 to the financial statements.